Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Results and discussion

-In this section, we present the results of our analysis of the blindly chemically-tagged birth clusters identified by \citet{natalie}.
-We perform the ABC algorithm as described in Section~\ref{sec:methods} on these birth clusters; that is, we complete the one-dimensional initial stellar mass fitting procedure as described in Section~\ref{sec:model} and compute the cumulative distributions of the normalized fit residuals.
-Figure~\ref{fig:cdists_pj} shows a representation of all of the cumulative distributions from all of the analyzed PJ clusters, represented by the series of grey curves, compared to a cumulative distribution of the noise (computed from the repeats residuals, described in Section~\ref{sec:repeats}), represented by the dotted orange curve, and a cumulative distribution of the normalized fit residuals from a simulation of PJ 6 with an abundance scatter of $\sigma_{\text{[X/H]}} = 0.1$ dex, represented by the dashed blue curve.
-The cumulative distribution of all of the pixels in the spectrum is shown in the left-most panel and the subsequent panels display the cumulative distributions of the fit residuals for Al, V, and Fe.
-Similar to Figure~\ref{fig:cdists_occam}, it is clear that the simulation has a much wider distribution than that of the observed spectra.
-The cumulative distributions of the data from most of the PJ clusters are steeper and centred at zero, indicating that the fit residuals lie at or near zero and that the quadratic $T_{\text{eff}}$ model fits the data well.
+Figure~\ref{fig:cdists_pj} shows a representation of the cumulative distributions from all of the analysed PJ clusters, represented by the series of grey curves, compared to cumulative distributions of the noise (computed from the repeats residuals) and of the normalized fit residuals from a simulation of PJ 6 with an abundance scatter of $\sigma_{\text{[X/H]}} = 0.1$ dex.
+The cumulative distribution of all of the pixels in the spectra is shown in the leftmost panel for each cluster and the subsequent panels display the cumulative distributions of the fit residuals for Al, V, and Fe.
+We choose to display these particular elements as examples for the same reasons as in Section~\ref{sec:occam_results} for OCCAM.
+Similar to Figure~\ref{fig:cdists_occam}, it is clear that the simulation has a wider distribution than that of the observed spectra for Al and Fe (although this does not hold for V, for similar reasons as the OCCAM open clusters), and that the quadratic $T_{\text{eff}}$ model fits the data well.